 Neumann, Shure and Royer are featured in My New Microphone’s Top 11 Best Microphone Brands You Should Know And Use.

-Understanding the address type of a microphone means we’ll know where the on-axis point of reference is and to which direction the mic is most sensitive.
+Understanding the address type of a microphone means we’ll know where the on-axis point of reference is and which direction the mic is most sensitive.
 Once we know the frame of reference, the polar pattern of the microphone is essential to comprehend for optimal mic positioning.